Enclavely/tailor/readme.txt

 = Easy to extend =

 Tailor is open source and built based on WordPress' coding standards and best practices.
+Everything from the code base to the user interface integrate perfectly with WordPress.
 The plugin features:

 - A comprehensive set of [actions](https://github.com/andrew-worsfold/tailor/blob/master/actions.md) and [filters](https://github.com/andrew-worsfold/tailor/blob/master/filters.md).
 - An API for adding, changing or removing elements.